|

 • Remove soup from the stove and puree with an immersion blender.
 Alternatively, place most of the solids along with a cup of the liquid in a regular blender and blend until smooth.
 Pour the pureed portion back into the pot and stir well.

-• Return creamed soup to the stove, and add corn and chicken.
+• Return creamed soup to the stove, and add corn, chicken, and thyme.

 • Simmer for 10 minutes or until corn is tender.

-• Add red peppers and scallions, and continue to simmer for 2 minutes or until the peppes are slightly softened.
+• Add red peppers and scallions, and continue to simmer for 5 minutes or until the peppers are slightly softened but still firm.

 • Finally, add cilantro and cream and heat through.

-• Season with 2 teaspoons salt (or more to taste) and additional thyme if necessary.
+• Season with about 1.5 teaspoons of salt (or to taste).

 Notes